hypnotics/crystalquest/README.md

 - Game menu with a few actions focused around outfitting
 - Some locic around Growing crop, exploring ruins, magic items
 - Trading different goods

 Most advanced was probably to introduce save state and colored ANSI for the terminal, but this also worked this one click.

 Number of lines in game.py ~1000

 ### Day 2 - Travel the world
+- Sea travel onboard a ship as deckhand
+- Nemesis added

+Number of lines of code in game.py ~1250